Hot Docs Canadian International Documentary Festival: Audience Awards

 There are several audience awards at the Hot Docs Festival.
 The Hot Docs Audience Award, Hot Docs DocX Audience Award and Rogers Audience Award for Best Canadian Documentary are all selected by audience ballot.
 The Hot Docs Audience Award and DocX Audience award are announced the day after the Festival closes.
-The Rogers Audience Award for Best Canadian Documentary is announced at an encore screening of the winning film on the final Sunday of the festival, and includes at $50,000 prize courtesy of Rogers Group of Funds.
+The Rogers Audience Award for Best Canadian Documentary was established in 2017.
+It is announced at an encore screening of the winning film on the final Sunday of the festival, and includes at $50,000 prize courtesy of Rogers Group of Funds.

 Past winners of the Hot Docs Audience Award include The Backward Class (2014), Unbranded (2015), and Angry Inuk (2016).
 At the 2017 and 2018 Festivals, one film took both the Hot Docs Audience Award and the Rogers Audience Award: Rumble: The Indians Who Rocked the World in 2017 and Transformer in 2018.

 In 2020, to help mitigate the impact of the COVID-19 pandemic on film promotion and distribution, festival organizers opted to split the Rogers Audience Award among all of the top five Canadian films rather than naming a single winner.
 The films The Walrus and the Whistleblower, 9/11 Kids, The Forbidden Reel, First We Eat and There's No Place Like This Place, Anyplace were each awarded $10,000, while the Jury Award was presented to the film Prayer for a Lost Mitten.

 The Scotiabank Docs For Schools Student Choice Award is determined by audience ballot at Docs For Schools in-cinema screenings, and includes a $5,000 prize courtesy of Scotiabank.
 The Student Choice Award is announced the day after the festival closes.